AdoleyineP/zero_day/README.md

-This project is about cloning git
+This project is about git commands